awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-resourcepolicystatement.md

 # ResourcePolicyStatement<a name="sam-property-api-resourcepolicystatement"></a>

-Configure Resource Policy for all methods and paths on an API\.
+Configures resource policy for all methods and paths of an API\.

 ## Syntax<a name="sam-property-api-resourcepolicystatement-syntax"></a>

-To declare this entity in your AWS SAM template, use the following syntax:
+To declare this entity in your AWS Serverless Application Model \(AWS SAM\) template, use the following syntax\.

 ### YAML<a name="sam-property-api-resourcepolicystatement-syntax.yaml"></a>